Devon Rex

 Male vs Female

-Typically, in most breeds there isn't much of a difference in personality between males or females.
+Typically, in most breeds, there isn’t a huge difference in personality between males and females.

 Devon Molt